-When inappropriate behaviours occur, the following guidelines govern the use of consequences: corrective and restorative, not punitive in nature.
+When inappropriate behaviour occurs, the following guidelines govern the use of consequences: corrective and restorative, not punitive in nature.

-- will take into consideration the age, maturity, and special needs, if any, of the child - will take into account the frequency of the behaviour and the nature of the behaviour - will be as immediate, relevant, and meaningful as possible - when appropriate, student helps to identify the natural consequences associated with their actions - when appropriate, opportunity is given to restore relationships between the individuals involved
+- will take into consideration the age, maturity, and special needs, if any, of the child - will take into account the frequency, and the nature, of the behaviour - will be as immediate, relevant, and meaningful as possible - when appropriate, the student helps to identify the natural consequences associated with their actions - when appropriate, opportunity is given to restore relationships between the individuals involved

-Chronic or serious behaviour may involve parents and school base team members in the development of a behavioural action plan to support student in making more successful choices.
+Chronic or serious behaviour may involve parents and school base team members in the development of an action plan to support student in making more successful choices.
 It could also lead to an informal or formal suspension.